DominikStefancik/Java-Messenger-Restful-API/README.md

 # Java-Messenger-Restful-API
-A simple restful API app for sending, updating and deleting messages and information related to them (authors, comments, likes, ...)
+A simple restful API app for sending, updating and deleting messages and information related to them (authors, comments, likes, ...) implemented in Java using Jersey library